-Making your own lavash is easier than you might think.
-You can serve the homemade flatbread with a cheese plate or use it as a pizza crust, make it the base for an open-faced sandwich, or cut it in pieces to scoop out bits and pieces from stews and soups.
-Some recipes for lavash use yeast, and have a softer, chewier texture.
+Serve the homemade flatbread with a cheese board, use it as a pizza crust, make it the base for an open-faced sandwich, or cut it in pieces to scoop out bits and pieces from stews and soups.
+Some recipes for lavash use yeast and have a softer, chewier texture.
 The lavash recipe below has a crispy texture similar to a cracker, thus its common name "cracker bread."
 Serve with eggs, cheese, labneh, or any dips or spreads of your liking.

 In a large bowl, whisk together the flour and salt.